 Master Park Plan

 The increased recreational use and rapid growth of our community prompted the BSCO, in partnership with the Big Sky Area Parks, Trails & Recreation District, to hire Peaks to Plains Consulting out of Billings, MT to lead a master park planning process for our community.
 With progressive and sustainable planning in place we can ensure abundant and diverse recreational amenities are available for all.
-The process is currently underway and being led by a 15 member Volunteer Advisory Committee.
-You can find current and up to date information on the project below.
+The plan was completed in 2018 and can be viewed below.
+BSCO will continue to work on a variety of park projects as outlined in the master plan.

 Ousel Falls Safety and Revegetation Project